VolvoGroup/dymoval/docs/source/getting_started_index/doe.rst

    information level contained in a given dataset in within its coverage region.

-It is worth noting that s dataset covering a fairly large region won't necessarily imply information richness.
+It is worth noting that a dataset covering a fairly large region won't necessarily imply *information richness.*
 This happens for example when you take a wide range of values but you stimulate your target environment only with constant inputs in within such a range.
 You would certainly have a dataset with a fairly large covered region but... it would contain little information.